clach04/home-assistant-x10/README.md

   * `filename` is the serial port device name, if omitted the device name is guessed.
   * `host` and `port` is the mochad server address.
 If omitted defaults to localhost:1099
   * if a house number is omitted, the entire house is used.
 ON == all lamps on, OFF = all (lamp+switches) on
+  * `lights` is the same format that https://home-assistant.io/components/light.x10/ uses.
+Both `lights` and `switches` can be used or only one.

 HA should auto install dependencies but in case it does not issue: